Los Angeles Express (USFL)

-The Los Angeles Express was a team in the United States Football League (USFL) based in Los Angeles, California.
+The Los Angeles Express were a team in the United States Football League (USFL) based in Los Angeles, California.
 Playing at the Los Angeles Memorial Coliseum, the Express competed in all three of the USFL seasons played between 1983 and 1985.

 History

 Cable television pioneers Alan Harmon and Bill Daniels were awarded a USFL franchise for San Diego when the league announced its formation in 1982.
 However, the city refused to grant the team a lease to play at Jack Murphy Stadium under pressure from the stadium's existing tenants—baseball's Padres, the NFL's Chargers, and the NASL's Sockers.
 The only other outdoor facility available in the area was Balboa Stadium, the original home of the Chargers.
 However, it was a relatively antiquated facility (built in 1915) that had not had a major tenant since the Chargers moved into Jack Murphy in 1967, and was now largely used by high school teams.
 This was an untenable situation for a team that was aspiring to be part of a major sports league.

 With only eight months before the season was to start, Harmon and Daniels decided to move to Los Angeles with the league's blessing.
 League officials believed that Harmon and Daniels' ties to the cable industry could help the league get exposure; David Dixon's blueprint for the league depended heavily on television coverage.
 They forced Jim Joseph, second owner of the Los Angeles USFL franchise, to give up his rights to Los Angeles in favor of Harmon and Daniels.
 Joseph relocated his franchise to Phoenix, Arizona as the Arizona Wranglers.